 3. Check those items that apply (more than one item may be checked):

-The proposed transaction is between a Public Benefit Association and another entity and the disposition of assets is outside the ordinary course of business or is not in accordance with the purpose or purposes for which the Public Benefit Association was organized.
+The proposed transaction is between a Public Benefit Association and another entity, and the disposition of assets is outside the ordinary course of business or is not in accordance with the purpose or purposes for which the Public Benefit Association was organized.

 Written notice of the proposed transaction, including a copy or summary of the terms of such transaction, has been provided to the Attorney General’s Charitable Law Section and to the members of the association.